How to Export Syslogs from a Yealink Device

 • Computer: Must be connected to the same network as the phone.

-• IP Address: Press the OK button on the phone (or tap Menu > Status) to find the IPv4 address (e.g., 192.168.1.15).
+• IP address: Press the OK button on the phone, or tap Menu then Status, to find the IPv4 address (for example, 192.168.1.15).

-For phones running Firmware V84 or higher.
+For phones running firmware V84 or higher.

-2. Navigate: Go to Settings > Configuration.
+3. Go to Settings then Configuration.

-6. Stop Logging: Click Stop.
+7. Click Stop.

-Method 2: The Manual Method
+Method 2: Manual log export

 For older firmware or if the one-click option is unavailable.

-Step 1: Configure Log Level
+Step 1: Configure the log level

-2. Go to Settings > Configuration.
+3. Go to Settings then Configuration.

-3. Find the Syslog or Local Log section.
+4. Find the Syslog or Local Log section.

-4. Set Local Log Level to 6 (or "Debug").
+5. Set Local Log Level to 6 (Debug).

-Step 2: Reproduce the Issue
+Step 2: Reproduce the issue

-Step 3: Export the Log
+Step 3: Export the log

-1. Return to Settings > Configuration.
+1. Return to Settings then Configuration.

-3. Save the file to your computer.
+4. Save the file to your computer.

 Official Yealink Resources